IBM/cloud-native-starter/documentation/OS4Requirements.md

    ![OS4 local.env](../images/os4-localenv.png)

-## Access the OpenShift Internal Image Repository
+## Access the OpenShift Internal Image Registry

 The container images for applications deployed on Kubernetes/OpenShift must be stored in a place where they can be accessed during the rollout of an application.
 This can be Docker Hub, the IBM Container Registry, Quay.io, or any other repository on the Internet you have access to.
 It can also be the image repository deployed within OpenShift.

 For this project we will use the OpenShift internal repository.
 We will build our images locally on your workstation, then tag them with a name for the internal repository, and then push them into the internal repository.

+**Accessing the Image Registry is different for CRC or OpenShift on IBM Cloud!
+Continue with section A or B depending on your environment.**

+### A. Access OpenShift Image Registry of CRC with `docker` CLI

+**Note:** This section applies to CRC only!

-Logon to the repository is not sufficient, though.
-The `docker` CLI will refuse to connect with a x509 error about an unknown certificate.
+Simply logging on to the Registry is not possible with CRC.
+The `docker` CLI will refuse to connect with a x509 error about an unknown certificate because in CRC the certificate is self-signed.

-First, we have to obtain the CA certificate from OpenShift.
+#### Obtain the CA certificate from OpenShift.

 Execute these commands, they require that you created the local.env file in the previous step: